 Employees who take time off with stress to avoid a disciplinary at work.
 In effect they make the process and situation more difficult for themselves.
 As well as for the employer.
 A disciplinary investigation can be a daunting process.
 The employee may feel angry that the company considers their behaviour amounts to misconduct.
 They may believe their future employment is at risk.
 As the employer, you may want to deal with the problem quickly and move on.
 However, for employees who take time off with stress to avoid a disciplinary at work, there maybe little incentive to engage with the process.
 Especially if the employee is suspended on full pay until a decision is reached.
 This can cause an employee to time waste by asking to postpone the disciplinary.
 Another tactic is to make last minute call-offs or submit unfit to work notes.
 An employer is entitled to insist a suspended employee attends a disciplinary meeting during normal working hours.
 But it is good practice to reschedule a hearing at least once.
 Especially if the employee provides a good reason for the postponement.
 This does not mean you are under an obligation to postpone disciplinary proceedings indefinitely.
 You can proceed with a hearing […]

-Aren’t you glad you aren’t trying to manage a business in India?
+Aren’t you glad you’re not trying to manage a business in India?
 An executive engineer, who was last in work in December 1990, a 25 year absence, has finally been dismissed in 2015!!
-The Engineer worked for the Indian government which had found him guilty of “wilful absence from duty” in 1992, but only now, after a 25 year absence, has the employee finally been dismissed.
-Even then it took the involvement of a cabinet minister to finally achieve the dismissal.
-According to a government statement the employee “went on seeking extension of leave, which was not sanctioned and defied directions to report to work”.
+The Engineer worked for the Indian government which had found him guilty of “wilful absence from duty” in 1992.
+However, only now, after a 25 year absence, has the employee finally been dismissed.
+Even then it took the involvement of a cabinet minister to achieve the dismissal.
+According to a government statement the employee ‘went on seeking extension of leave, which was not sanctioned and defied directions to report to work’.
 According to the World Bank, India’s labour laws make it difficult to dismiss staff for any reason other than that of criminal misconduct.
 I’d say they’re right if a 25 year absence is anything to go by!
 Some states have recently made changes to the law that will make it easier for employers to recruit and dismiss staff going forward.
 What Next?
 If you want to find out more about your obligations as an employer.
 Or if you have employee absentee trouble, give us a call – 01706 565332 Metis HR is a professional HR Consultancy based in the North West […]

 We have an employee off sick who has not sent in a sick note.
 His sick note expired last week.
 We haven’t heard from him since, can we write to him inviting him for a disciplinary due to failure to contact the office?
 The straightforward answer to this is yes BUT the sensible answer for you as the employer is before you do that, pick the phone up and contact the employee.
 It’s an urban myth that you can’t contact employees who are off sick.
 In this situation a phone call could prevent a lot of unnecessary work for you and distress for the employee.
 Any formal disciplinary process is time consuming and potentially damaging to the relationship between you and your employee.
 Anything that you can do to avoid unnecessarily going down this route makes good business sense.
 This situation could be something simple.
 The employee off sick who has not sent in a sick note may have put his sick note in the post and it hasn’t arrived.
 The employee is abusing the company sickness policy.
 It could be something as dreadful as the employee has died.
 Has the employee off sick who has not sent in a sick note previously […]